Communicator | Medical Council of Canada

 Description

-To provide care that is high in quality, physicians establish an effective relationship with patients and other health care professionals.
-In order to establish such a relationship, it is essential that physicians possess communication skills that elicit patients’ beliefs, concerns, and expectations about their illness.
+To provide care that is high quality, physicians establish an effective relationship with patients and other health care professionals.
+To establish such a relationship, it is essential that physicians possess communication skills that elicit patients’ beliefs, concerns, and expectations about their illness.
 There are three types of patient-related communication skills: content, process, and perceptual.

 Objectives